george-ajayiola/static-web-public-vm/README.md

 # Static Website Deployment on Azure Virtual Machine using Terraform

-This repository contains documentation for deploying a static website on an Azure Virtual Machine (VM).
+This repository contains my documentation for deploying a static website on an Azure Virtual Machine (VM).
 The infrastructure is created using Infrastructure as Code (IaC) with Terraform, the website is served using the Nginx web server installed via a custom bash script on the VM and a CDN solution (Front Door) is used to front the public IP of the virtual machine..

 ## Architecture Overview